- This project received $10 million in design funding in the Connecting Washington transportation package.

 Why is WSDOT

-building a new interchange at SR 522 and Paradise Lake Road?
+improving the intersection at SR 522 and Paradise Lake Road?

-The interchange will alleviate bottlenecks that occur each day during the morning and afternoon commutes at this intersection in Maltby.
+Improvements will alleviate bottlenecks that occur each day during the morning and afternoon commutes at this intersection in Maltby.
 It will also reduce the likelihood of rear-end collisions, greatly improving driver safety.

 The End Result